gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy, you stay here 'til we know it's safe."

 Taking a deep breath,
-she put one foot on the ledge beside the hole.
+she put one foot on the ledge.
-The floor *felt* solid,
+It felt solid,
 even when she gingerly shifted her weight onto it.
-She edged across with her back pressed against the wall, shuffling her feet and definitely *not* looking into the hole whose bottom she still couldn't see.
+She pressed her back against the wall and shuffled forward, definitely *not* looking into the hole that was still a pool of darkness despite the lights.
-What if whoever had spoken to them suddenly decided to turn the lights off again?
+What if whoever had spoken to them decided to turn those lights off again?
 She would be aright, she told herself sternly.
 She would just keep going,
 or shuffle back to where Dockety stood motionless